-(A) SIX LIMBS OF INDIAN PAINTING AND FUNDAMENTAS OF VISUAL ARTS (ELEMENTS AND PRINCIPLES)
+(A) SIX LIMBS OF INDIAN PAINTING AND FUNDAMENTALS OF VISUAL ARTS (ELEMENTS AND PRINCIPLES)

 1.A.
 Pre historic rock paintings